Ginolux/zoov_project/trip/README.md

     }
 ```

-**To start a trip, provide bike id:**
+**To start a trip, provide bike ID:**
 * `http://127.0.0.1:8082:/start/5b34299e4042be787bd66362`

 GET /5b34299e4042be787bd66362
-Returns the new trip id.
+Returns the new trip ID.

 ```json
     New trip ID	"5b37c71eb07c1a0ac37f6db9"
 ```

-**To end the trip and return the info to the user, provide the trip id:**
+**To end the trip and return the info to the user, provide the trip ID:**
 * `http://127.0.0.1:8082/end/5b37c71eb07c1a0ac37f6db9`

 GET /5b37c71eb07c1a0ac37f6db9